Jviguy/Programming/theories/shifting_tides.md

 As years progress we have actually started to see Programming and general computer classes in schools.

-But all circulum taught in these classes are really dry and never enough to even barely give kids a start.
+But all curriculum taught in these classes are really dry and never enough to even barely give kids a start.

 Examples are that of High School AP CSP and AP CSA classes.